 B. Margin Finishing Trowel

-Margin finishing trowel is the same as masonry trowel, but that margin finishing trowel is relatively more extensive than the masonry trowel.
+Margin finishing trowel is the same as a masonry trowel, but that margin finishing trowel is relatively more extensive than the masonry trowel.

 It is a more proper choice for pouring a concrete floor